MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ![An image of an invoice.](../21-custom-form/sample-forms/Form_1.jpg)

-You'll use the sample forms from the **21-custom-form/sample-forms** folder in this repo, which contain all the files you'll need to train a model without labels and another model with labels.
+You'll use the sample forms from the **21-custom-form/sample-forms** folder in this repo, which contain all the files you'll need to train and test a model.

 1. In Visual Studio Code, in the **21-custom-form** folder,  expand the **sample-forms** folder.
 Notice there are files ending in **.json** and **.jpg** in the folder.